ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Among all the Attesters, there may be only some which have the ability to communicate with the Verifier while others do not.

-For example, a carrier-grade router is consists of a chassis and multiple slots.
+For example, a carrier-grade router consists of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.
 Each slot has an Attesting Environment such as a TEE collecting the claims of its boot process, after which it generates Evidence from the claims.